+Qualified Website Authentication Certificate (QWAC) Under the context of Regulation (EU) 910/2014 (eIDAS), means a certificate for identification a website issued by a qualified trust service provider.
+This certificate creates a secure link between a website and a browser.
+By ensuring that all data passed between the two remains private and secure Random Value Means a value specified by Sectigo to the applicant that exhibits at least 112 bits of entropy.
+Registration Authority Entity that is responsible for identification and authentication of subjects of certificates mainly.
+An RA can assist in the certificate application process or revocation process or both.
 Reliable Method of Communication Means a method of communication, such as a postal/courier delivery address, telephone number, or email address, that was verified using a source other than the applicant Representative.
 Relying Party Means an entity that relies upon the information contained within the certificate.
 Relying Party Agreement means an agreement between Sectigo and a Relying Party that must be read and accepted by a Relying Party prior to validating, relying on or using a certificate and is available for reference in the Repository.
 Repository Means Sectigo's repository, available at www.sectigo.com/legal.
 Request Token Means a value derived in a method specified by Sectigo which binds a demonstration of control to the certificate request.
 Root CA System Means a system used to create a Root certificate or to generate, store, or sign with the Private Key associated with a Root certificate.
 Sectigo Policy Authority Means the entity charged with the maintenance and publication of the policy and practice statements.
 Security Support System Means a system used to provide security support functions, such as authentication, network boundary control, audit logging, audit log reduction and analysis, vulnerability scanning, and anti-virus.

-Subject entity identified in a certificate as the holder of the private key associated with the public key given in the certificate Subscriber legal or natural person bound by agreement with a trust service provider to any subscriber obligations Subscriber Agreement Means an agreement that must be read and accepted by an applicant before applying for a certificate.
+entity identified in a certificate as the holder of the private key associated with the public key given in the certificate legal or natural person bound by agreement with a trust service provider to any subscriber obligations Means an agreement that must be read and accepted by an applicant before applying for a certificate.
 The Subscriber Agreement is specific to the digital certificate product type as presented during the product online order process and is available for reference in the Repository.
-Supervisory Body A body responsible for supervisory tasks in the designating EU member state as defined in eIDAS article 17

-Trust Service electronic service for: creation, verification, and validation of digital signatures and related certificates; creation, verification, and validation of time-stamps and related certificates; registered delivery and related certificates; creation, verification and validation of certificates for website authentication; or preservation of digital signatures or certificates related to those services.
-Trust Service Provider entity which provides one or more trust services Verified Method of Communication Method of communication as defined and verified in conformance with Section 11.5 of the EVG X.509 Means the ITU-T standard for certificates and their corresponding authentication framework
+A body responsible for supervisory tasks in the designating EU member state as defined in eIDAS article 17 creation, verification, and validation of digital signatures and related certificates; creation, verification, and validation of time-stamps and related certificates; registered delivery and related certificates; creation, verification and validation of certificates for website authentication; or preservation of digital signatures or certificates related to those services. entity which provides one or more trust services Method of communication as defined and verified in conformance with Section 11.5 of the EVG Means the ITU-T standard for certificates and their corresponding authentication framework